Tanmay-Somani/Weight_ml/README.md

 **Author**: Tanmay Somani
 **Date**: October 6, 2024
 **Description**: The Weight Dashboard is a Python-based application that allows users to track their weight over time while setting and monitoring goals.
-It features a user-friendly interface built with Tkinter and visualizes weight data using Matplotlib.

-## Table of Contents

 - [Features](#features)
 - [Installation](#installation)